I’ve always felt a strong pull towards mental health and helping people.

 Just prior to beginning my social work career, I was a project director in the marketing research field, where I managed studies that helped firms position or optimize new products or services.
 But even there, as well as further back with my undergraduate courses and MBA in marketing, I was always drawn to psychology and understanding the human side of business.

 So, when the economy plummeted, and my employer suffered financial difficulties, I followed my heart and returned to school to earn a Master of Social Work (MSW), preparing me to make a difference in another way, one that feels right at this point of my career.
-And my clinical experience at a women’s health clinic and at an outpatient mental health clinic further empowered my intention to return to clinical work this year.
+And my clinical experience at a women’s health clinic and at an outpatient mental health clinic further empowered my intention to return to clinical work in 2016.

 It’s been especially gratifying to me to discover the parallels between coaching, consulting and therapy.
 All three require you to meet your clients where they are in terms of their readiness to change and adapt your style (or interventions) accordingly.